--Disqualification
+~Disqualification

-- e.g. Ignored instructions by officials. - e.g. Refused to cooperate or answer when interviewed by judges. - e.g. Ignored rulings by judges. - e.g. Argued against the ruling from the head judge. - e.g. After losing the match, slammed their hands on the table and kicked the chair.
+- e.g. Ignored instructions by officials. - e.g. Ignored rulings by judges. - e.g. Argued against the ruling from the head judge. - e.g. After losing the match, slammed their hands on the table and kicked the chair.

 Participants need to follow all instructions by officials.
 This penalty is given to the participants who ignored instructions that were given to them individually, but not for failure to follow instructions made in general.
 Some offensive statements and violent behaviors would fall under this section.